quentinassemat/hash-collision/README.md

 Then I have personalized my collision.
 The idea is to mimic a passphrase (for example of a crypto currency hardware wallet).
 I then changed both my algorithm to find personalized collision.

 runtime for 8 bytes collision : a few hours on my old computer

+To lauch one need to create various folder to store the results.